 With those words, James stood up straight.
 He was satisfied with his filled plate and lost his excuse to linger.
 He gave Kara a wink and a generous smile before walking away.
 James had made Kara feel comfortable and even smile quite genuinely when she was still bristling with discomfort.
 She took a deep breath and gathered her own pile of food, determined now to eat enough despite all the press, consequences be damned.

 Kara stood with a wide stance and ate with great stoicism, as the bidding for the night ran its course.
 The collective total reached $280,000.
 They were hoping to top the $400,000 mark with the last five, hottest prizes.
 From the buzz in the room, they were likely to manage this.
 James was standing nearby, and when it was time for her to go up, he came and took Kara’s all-but-emptied plate from her hand.
 She went up onto the stage and stood behind the auctioneer with the folks holding the other four, red prize envelopes.
 For whatever reason, the auctioneer kept the one associated with the date with her under his hands at the podium.
 She made herself grin with as much authenticity as she could muster.
-She nearly flagged when the auctioneer implied that she should be proud to be weighted against the other prizes that included a seat in the owner’s booth during the next Patriot’s game, autographs from the entire National City hockey team, three days at an exclusive spa in Fiji with a private beach, and a diamond pendant set by a famous jeweler in the 1950’s.
+She nearly flagged when the auctioneer implied that she should be proud to be weighed against the other prizes that included a seat in the owner’s booth during the next Patriot’s game, autographs from the entire National City hockey team, three days at an exclusive spa in Fiji with a private beach, and a diamond pendant set by a famous jeweler in the 1950’s.

 The bidding started at $10,000 and bids rang out all over the room.
 As the amounts rose, most of the bidding died out.
 Focus settled onto competition for the top prize.
 Three men in particular began to one-up each other.
 From the auctioneer’s announcements, Kara gathered that one was the owner-founder of a sportswear company.
 Another was some kind of investor.
 The two of them seemed to know one another.
 From the way they bantered, Kara could decipher whether they were rivals or friends.